Laser Welded Micro Assemblies

 Micro-sectioning of a laser weld shows a seam of overlapping molten metal hemispheres, which have re-solidified and overlapped to create a precision seam weld.

-In addition to laser welding similar materials, this technique can be used to weld together different materials.
+In addition to laser micro-welding similar materials, this technique can be used to weld together different materials.
 For example, copper wire can be laser welded to stainless steel components, creating a discrete, strong, electrically conductive joint.